UCL-RITS/puppeteer-rampart-screenshot/README.md

 ---

-## Compatibility with Rampart version

-This application has been tested against Rampart version 1.1.0.
-This application relies on the structure of the Rampart page being constant, therefore future updates to Rampart may break this application.

----

 ## Timeout error

 When running the application, you may occasionally experience this error: "TimeoutError: waiting for selector "[selector]" failed".
 This could be related to a potential puppeteer bug: [https://github.com/puppeteer/puppeteer/issues/4072](https://github.com/puppeteer/puppeteer/issues/4072).

-This error can usually be resolved by running the application again.
+When this error occurs the application will try to continue taking screenshots of the remaining charts.
+At this point you may wish to quit the running process and start it again (this can fix the error) or leave it running to take the rest of the screenshots.
+If you leave the process running, note that the chart causing the error will not produce a successful screenshot so you will need to take the screenshot of that particular chart manually.

+All charts that fail to produce a successful screenshot will have "-failed" appened to the image name in the outputs folder (e.g. Mayinga-failed.png).

 ---

 ## Why does the application sometimes fail to screenshot every chart?

-When viewing your image outputs you might occasionally notice that the application skipped a screenshot, or just took a screenshot of the tab bar containing the chart (and not the chart itself).
-This may be related to the above mentioned error [https://github.com/puppeteer/puppeteer/issues/4072](https://github.com/puppeteer/puppeteer/issues/4072).
+When viewing your image outputs you might occasionally notice that the application did not take a screenshot of every chart, or just took a screenshot of the tab bar containing the chart (in which case the image name will have "-failed" appended).
+This is related to the above mentioned timeout error [https://github.com/puppeteer/puppeteer/issues/4072](https://github.com/puppeteer/puppeteer/issues/4072).
 If this happens, try running the application again or take a manual screenshot of the charts that were missed.

 ---

-## Additional Project Notes
+## Compatibility

-This project uses puppeteer [https://github.com/puppeteer/puppeteer](https://github.com/puppeteer/puppeteer) to programatically interact with the browser.
+All features have been tested against Rampart version 1.1.0.
+This application relies on the structure of the Rampart page being constant, therefore future updates to Rampart may cause errors.

 ---